uchicago-cs/cmsc22000/website/content/labs/lab8.md

 ## Task 1: Create a Pipeline

+[0 points]

 In this task, you’ll create a new Heroku Pipeline, with your `cnetid-cs220-lab7` application as the staging application.
 Note that a common convention is for staging applications to have `-staging` as a suffix, but it won't be necessary for you to rename your app in this lab.

 To create the pipeline, log into Heroku, and select the app you created in Lab 7.
 Under the deploy tab, select "Choose a pipeline" and then "Create new pipeline".
 Name your pipeline `CNETID-pipeline` (where `CNETID` should be replaced with your CNetID).
 You will also be asked to specify "Choose a stage to add this app to".
 Make sure that "staging" is selected.
 Finally, click on "Create pipeline".

 You will now be shown the pipeline's configuration (you will also be able to access this page through your dashboard, which will now include a `CNETID-pipeline` pipeline).
 Notice how there is no production application in your pipeline.
-In the real world, this would mean that your end users don’t see anything!!!
+In the real world, this would mean that your end users don’t see anything!

 ##  Task 2: Add a production application

+[10 points]

 In this task, you’ll add a production application to your pipeline.
 Unlike the app in staging, your production app won't be associated with any specific repo.
 Instead, once your staging application is good to go, you can *promote* it to be the production application.
 That means the production application will just take the staging app, make a copy of it, and run that copy as the production app.
 This means that, if you make changes to the staging app, those changes whon't appear in production until you explicitly promote the staging app to production again.